tensorflow/swift/docs/DynamicPropertyIteration.md

   an instance computed property `allKeyPaths` that can represent stored properties, or dynamic properties like elements.

-# Acknowledgements
+## Acknowledgements

-The authors would like to thank Dominik Grewe and Dimitrios Vytiniotis for their keypath-related ideas, which contributed to the design of the `KeyPathIterable` protocol.
+The authors would like to thank Dominik Grewe and Dimitrios Vytiniotis for their key-path-related ideas, which contributed to the design of the `KeyPathIterable` protocol.

 [Python_dir]: https://docs.python.org/3/library/functions.html#dir